The online fellowship and grant administration (OFA) system will open for applications in late July.

 The information below is a summary of the program, and details the eligibility, objectives, schedule, participating residential research centers, application requirements, and evaluation criteria for the program.
 Please read carefully through the material and accompanying FAQ.

 These Burkhardt Fellowships are intended to support an academic year (nine months) of residence at any one of the 13 residential research centers participating in the program.
-Such an environment, beyond providing free time, encourages exchanges across disciplinary lines that can be especially helpful to deepening and expanding the significance of projects in the humanities and related social sciences.
-This year's successful applicants may take up the fellowship in 2018-19 or in either of the succeeding two academic years, but candidates must commit themselves firmly to their preferred year and residential center on their completed applications.
+Such an environment, beyond providing free time, encourages exchanges across disciplinary lines that can help deepen and expand the significance of projects in the humanities and related social sciences.
+This year's successful applicants may take up the fellowship in 2019-20 or in either of the succeeding two academic years, but candidates must commit themselves firmly to their preferred year and residential center on their completed applications.
 Candidates must also commit themselves to relocating as needed in order to be in residence for the entire nine-month tenure of the fellowship.

-Scholars are free to apply both for a Burkhardt Fellowship and for forms of support offered directly by all of the participating centers, as well as to other ACLS fellowship programs.
+Scholars are welcome to apply both for a Burkhardt Fellowship and for forms of support offered directly by any of the participating centers, as well as for other ACLS fellowships for which they are eligible.
+Liberal arts college faculty are eligible for either set of opportunities within the Burkhardt Fellowship program, but may submit one application only and should select the type of residence that best serves their project.
 Successful applicants who accept a Burkhardt Fellowship will be withdrawn from other ACLS competitions.

 - To encourage more adventurous, more wide-ranging, and longer-term patterns of research than are current in the humanities and related social sciences;